boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 A synchronous language regards the trigger events that initiate these steps as the *ticks* of a clock.
 The ticks can either be periodic, triggered by time, or aperiodic triggered by events.
 The synchronous model of computation (MoC) assumes, a minimum inter-arrival time between ticks, which defines the maximum execution time in order to complete a step.
-With this assumption, which is very suitable for realtime critical applications, the programming model can be abstracted to a perfect model, where every step, as a reaction to a tick is executed immediately and runs to completion, before the next tick arrives.
+With this assumption, which is very suitable for realtime-critical, reactive applications, the programming model can be abstracted to a perfect model, where every step, as a reaction to a tick is executed immediately and runs to completion, before the next tick arrives.

-A Blech activity is a sequential control flow of statements, that terminate a step by pausing at an *await*.
+A Blech activity is a sequential control flow of statements, that terminate a step by pausing at an *await* statement.
-The *await* guards the continuation of the control flow with a condition, as soon as the next step is triggered by a tick.
+The await statement guards the continuation of the control flow with a condition, as soon as the next step is triggered by a tick.
-These subprograms can be composed sequentially via normal control-flow. and concurrently via synchronous parallel composition.
+These subprograms can be composed sequentially via normal control-flow and concurrently via synchronous parallel composition.
 The compiler guarantess deterministic execution of concurrently composed subprograms.

 Actually, a concurrently composed application compiles to a sequential program that is driven by a clock.